Environmental Leadership Academy

 The Environmental Leadership Academy uses a comprehensive approach to deliver program content through the use of field demonstrations, walking and bus tours, interactive group discussions, expert panels, and focused lecture presentations by experienced subject-matter-experts.

-The Environmental Leadership Academy is made up of four (4) sessions – a day and a half each – beginning on Thursday at 12 pm and ending at 4 pm on Friday: September 12 and 13, October 10 and 11, 2013; and November 7 and 8, and December 5 and 6, 2013.
+The Environmental Leadership Academy is made up of four (4) sessions – a day and a half each – beginning on Thursday at 12 pm and ending at 4 pm on Friday: September 10 and 11, October 8 and 9, 2015; and November 12 and 13, and December 03 and 04, 2015.

-The first session in September includes an over-night stay at Blue Sky Meadow Science Institute in Big Bear, and is intended as an initial building block for creating a supportive and collaborative environment among members of the class.
+The first session in September includes an over-night retreat and is intended as an initial building block for creating a supportive and collaborative environment among members of the class.
 All meals will be included beginning with a light lunch on the first day and ending with a lunch and mid-afternoon snack on Friday.

 Who should attend?